Who qualifies for AHF grant funding?

 All projects must meet the following requirements:

 Humanities Focus/Scholarship: Proposal must ensure that one or more of the humanities disciplines are central to the project.
 Humanities scholars and scholarship must play a key role in all phases of the project.
+Humanities disciplines include but are not limited to history, philosophy, languages, literature, archaeology, jurisprudence, history and criticism of the visual and performing arts, ethics, comparative religion, linguistics, social sciences employing historical or philosophical approaches, and cultural anthropology.
 Programs must provide information for exploring and interpreting ideas rather than to supporting a particular point of view.

 Project Personnel: All projects must utilize a Project Director, Humanities Advisor, Humanities Scholar(s), and a Fiscal Agent.
 Major Grant applicants must have a planning committee consisting of the above, members of the targeted audience, and others who may or may not be project participants.